We’re all in this together – just slightly further apart

 The first hour of each day (10am – 11am) will be reserved for vulnerable people to visit our Cultural Centre.

-While indoor guided tours have been cancelled until further notice, Cultural Ambassadors will lead guided forest walks (start date and times TBC).
+While indoor guided tours have been cancelled until further notice, Cultural Ambassadors will lead guided forest walks Thursday to Sunday at 11am and 3pm.
 Guided Forest Walks will be included in Museum Admission.

 At 30,000 square feet, the SLCC is an indoor attraction that accommodates physical distancing with ease.
 Inside the building, guests will discover towering cedar Welcome Figures, striking art installations and artifacts, a spacious gift shop experience, and goods from the Thunderbird Café that can be enjoyed in the Istken Hall, now set up for diners to take in the mountain views.
 Outside the SLCC, guests can explore the Salish Stroll, a crushed gravel path meandering our five acres of forest.

 We recognize that there are many levels of comfort as our communities reopen.
-Museum visitor numbers will be limited, and we are reserving 10am to 11:00am daily for seniors, vulnerable people and first responders to visit.
+Museum visitor numbers will be limited, and we are reserving 10am to 11:00am daily for elders and vulnerable people to visit.

 Our desks at Admissions, Gift Shop and Café are now protected by dividers to follow physical distancing guidelines.
 Please follow the posted information when you visit and respect the physical distancing measures in place.